cranksters/pd-usb/readme.md

 ## Special Thanks

- - [Matt Sephton](https://github.com/gingerbeardman) for helping me get access to the Playdate Developer Preview
+ - [Matt](https://github.com/gingerbeardman) for helping me get into the Playdate Developer Preview
  - This [blogpost from Secure Systems Lab](https://ssl.engineering.nyu.edu/blog/2018-01-08-WebUSB) on reverse-engineering USB with WireShark and translating from captured packets to WebUSB calls
  - Suz Hinton's fun [talk about WebUSB at JSConf 2018](https://www.youtube.com/watch?v=IpfZ8Nj3uiE)
  - The folks at [Panic](https://panic.com/) for making such a wonderful and fascinating handheld